-Łódź is the third largest city in Poland and lies just over 135 km from Poland’s capital Warsaw.
-It’s easily accessed by train, with the journey lasting about one hour and forty minutes, with the second option being by bus, which comes at a cheaper price, but extends your travel time to two hours and forty-five minutes. Łódź was famous all over Europe for its cotton cloth yields and even called the “Promised Land”, after it became one of the largest textile production centers in Europe.
+Łódź is the third largest city in Poland and it’s easily accessed by train, with the journey lasting about one hour and forty minutes from Warsaw.
+Another option is bus which comes at a cheaper price, but extends your travel time to two hours and forty-five minutes. Łódź was famous all over Europe for its cotton cloth yields and even called the “Promised Land”, after it became one of the largest textile production centers in Europe.
 That is the reason why even today the city is referred to as the Polish “Manchester”.
-The 20th century saw a very hard period for the city with Lodz’s population almost decimated after WW2, with the industry and infrastructure being heavily destroyed as well.
+The 20th century saw a very hard period for the city with Lodz’s population almost decimated after WW2.
+The industry and infrastructure were heavily destroyed as well.

-Łódź itself contains a mysterious aura that can be very intriguing and fascinating, whether it’s that melancholic feeling of experiencing some of it’s rich old prosperous times mixed with it’s rapid present development, but the city itself deserves more attention from tourists and prospective travelers.
+Łódź itself contains a mysterious aura that can be very intriguing and fascinating, whether it’s that melancholic feeling of experiencing some of its rich old prosperous times mixed with its rapid present development, but the city itself deserves more attention from tourists and prospective travelers.
 In recent years the city is often overlooked by many tourists for more popular destinations in the country, and due to a lack of investment even major parts of the city suffer from poor infrastructure which can lead some to the impression; “is this really the third-largest Polish city?”
 Nevertheless, thanks to its beautiful palaces, rich cultural heritage, its Polish Film School, and its kind people who are always ready to help, makes you leave this city with a warm heart.
-I’ve found a hotel on WebJet; this company is based in Australia but their search engine can be used from anywhere in the world.

 How to spend 24 hours in Łódź?

 What I loved about this place is how they managed to preserve the original spirit of its past in its beautiful red color facades which at the same time look very modern.
-This place is huge, so don’t expect to see all if you are only visiting the city for only 24 hours.
-To make the most of the day, it’s best to visit Manufaktura during the evening, otherwise, you won’t regret a visit to this symbolic series of buildings in Łódź.
+This place is huge, so don’t expect to see everything if you are visiting city for only 24 hours.
+To make the most of your day, it’s best to visit Manufaktura during the evening, otherwise, you won’t regret a visit to this symbolic series of buildings in Łódź.

-It is very hard to see more than a handful of things in only 24 hours, but if you get the chance try to pay a visit to the Museum of Cinematography and learn more about Polish cinema and art, as Łódź offers the best cinematography in Poland and is the current centre of cinematography in the nation.
+It is very hard to see more than a handful of things in only 24 hours, but if you get the chance try to pay a visit to the Museum of Cinematography and learn more about Polish cinema and art, as Łódź offers the best cinematography in Poland.

 When it comes to eating and drinking you won’t have to look far, as Piotrkowska street and Manufaktura offers you numerous pubs, cafes and restaurants with Polish and international cuisines to choose from, along with the usual fast food outlets.
 You can also shop for some traditional Polish souvenirs whilst in the city.